lilmayu/MayusJDAUtilities/README.md

     implementation 'dev.mayuna:mayus-jda-utilities:VERSION'
 }
 ```
+- Replace `VERSION` with your desired version.
+TIP: Remove "v" before version number
 - For version number see latest [Maven Repository](https://mvnrepository.com/artifact/dev.mayuna/mayus-jda-utilities) release (should be same with Github Release though)
-- You can also use [GitHub Releases](https://github.com/lilmayu/MayusJDAUtilities/releases) or [GitHub Packages](https://github.com/lilmayu/MayusJDAUtilities/packages/)
+- You can also use [GitHub Releases](https://github.com/lilmayu/MayusJDAUtilities/releases)

 ## Documentation
 - NOTE: These docs are not final!
 There can be missing or incomplete information.